 Coastal & Esuarine Research Federation

 Dijkstra, Jennifer A. and Dionne, Michele, "Facilitation of native and non-native species by intermediate foundation species" (2013).
-Center for Coastal and Ocean Mapping.
+Coastal and Estuarine Research Federation.
 694.